-Premium wine, farm-to-table dining, unique resorts and festivals
+Premium California wine, farm-to-table dining, unique resorts and festivals in Sanoma

-SONOMA COUNTY, CALIFORNIA: New festivals, beer pubs, restaurants, and more illustrate Sonoma County’s diversity, abundance, and vitality in the fall season.
-Here is this month’s quick overview of what is new or changing in Sonoma Wine Country.
+SONOMA IN CALIFORNIA: New festivals, beer pubs, restaurants, and more illustrate Sonoma County’s diversity, abundance, and vitality in the fall season.
+Here is this month’s quick overview of what is new or changing in Sonoma Wine Country of California.

-It is possible to find passion in Sonoma County, located only 30 miles north of San Francisco and featuring more than 425 wineries, 100-plus organic farms, and 50 miles of stunning Pacific Ocean coastline.
+It is possible to find passion in Sonoma County, located only 30 miles north of San Francisco.
+Most of all, featuring more than 425 wineries, 100-plus organic farms, and 50 miles of stunning Pacific Ocean coastline.

 Event.
 Wine Country Spoken Word Festival.
 Local storytellers and national and international spoken word artists will bring their talents to Petaluma, in southern Sonoma County, for the inaugural Wine Country Spoken Word Festival.